GatoGraphQL/GatoGraphQL/README.md

 <tr><th>Support for configuration values?</th><td>No</td><td>No</td><td>Yes</td></tr>
 <tr><th>Cacheable on server-side?</th><td>Yes</td><td>No</td><td>Yes</td></tr>
 <tr><th>Open to DoS attack?</th><td>No</td><td><a href="https://blog.apollographql.com/securing-your-graphql-api-from-malicious-queries-16130a324a6b">Yes</a></td><td>No</td></tr>
+<tr><th>Compatible with the other APIs</th><td>No</td><td>No</a></td><td>Yes</td></tr>
 </table>

 ## When to use PoP

 Among others, PoP is suitable for the following use cases:

+### As a drop-in replacement for GraphQL and REST

+PoP combines the best of both GraphQL and REST: no under or over-fetching or data while supporting server-side cache and not being open to DoS attacks.
+And because its response is compatible with both of these APIs, it can conveniently replace them on the application with minimal effort.

 ### As an API to fetch data, or execute any type of operation

-The API for fetching data comes out of the box, and specifying what resources to fetch and what data fields to retrieve for each resource is trivial.
+The API for fetching data comes out of the box, and its component-based architecture makes it a breeze for defining what data fields are required.

 The API can also be used to to execute any operation supported by the underlying CMS: post data, log in the user, send an email, etc. Since the operation is defined for each module, it is even possible to execute multiple operations in a single request, and have each module get a feedback response on the success of their operation.